Nityakothavari7/Analog-and-CNN/README.md

     calcualted the varaince of the 3 EMG classes for each window.
 -> Label assigning:
     Assigning label to each window by using medioan of CTS_label values
-## Hardware Components
-in hardware componenets ESP32 is replaced with Arduino UNO cause the ESP32 which is used was not able to connect to WiFi.
-Label Assigning
-Using EMG sensor the muscle activity is measured and it is stored in Cloud
-## Software used
-Python - fro pre-processing and training the model with RNN.